po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/04-Day/04-Day-LessonPlan.md

 ### 11. FLEX (20 mins)

-* This time can be utilized for reviewing key topics learned so far in this unit.
+* This time can be utilized for reviewing key topics learned so far in this module.

 ### 12. BREAK (30 mins)